Reading on queens lawn

 The sessions are designed to support emerging writers, offering a supportive space for experimentation and exploration in creative writing.

 This is an adult education course open to everyone.
-No previous experience is necessary.
+While no previous experience is necessary, the course does welcome both newcomers and those with some experience of writing fiction.

 There is no required reading material, but recommended texts include: